Last Updated on July 5, 2026 by Daniel Globe

 How airlines track profit in practice

-Airlines often use unit metrics:
+Airlines often use unit metrics rather than a per-flight profit figure:

 - CASM: cost per available seat mile.